 The advent of digital audio seems to have meant a downgrading not just in the quality of the audio file, but in the expectations of those listening to it.
 Maybe that’s why I’ve asked Dr. Fang Bian, Founder and CEO of HFIMAN Corporation, to meet me at Mel’s Drive-In restaurant in SoCal, CA. Amidst a nostalgia where record players were once king, and where juke-box controls sit on the walls of booths quietly until some coins are dropped in, what better place to talk about how digital audio’s replaced analog.
 Or how it now sounds so bad in that ubiquitous player that pretty much everyone uses, the portable digital audio player.
+If you want an audio player that’s solar powered, check out our Sony Eclipse media player review.

 Now Apple wasn’t the first to create a MP3 player (remember Creative Labs, anyone?), but they sure did push it into the forefront of the consumer’s mind.
 But along with the positives came the negatives: weak digital to analog converters that pretty much wreaked audio quality when compared to the original content being played through an amplifier and a pair of big, quality stereo speakers.
 Of course Apple hedged their bets by making their also-lousy earbuds a mainstay for those listening.
 The results have been a “dumbing” down of what is expected when playing tunes from a portable player, be it Apple or otherwise now.